shearer12345/talkGamesComputingProgrammeLevel1Welcome/talk.md

 #Games Computing Programme Level 1 Welcome

 Note: Resources??
+Morrison's?
 Attendance?

 - overview
 - we're going to play a bunch of games during this session
   - WOOT!!
-  - you likely will win some, lose some, but you'll play them all :-)
   - we'll have some prizes

 - First off, a bunch of mundane stuff
+- staff intro?

+##Game city trip